koseidiamond/DoonvHelper/README.md

 - Arrow Art for Dash Code Gate - mkboi27
 - HD Comf Icon - Spooooky
 - Emotional Support - Doonv
-- Writing of this - Doonv
+- Writing of this - Doonv (and Kosei)
 - Doonv's Oxygen - some tree in *Brazil*